redhat-cne/hw-event-proxy/e2e-tests/README.md

-# Performance Tests for Redfish Events
+# End to End Tests for Redfish Events

 ## Build Image